 Use social media

 Almost everyone nowadays uses social media, which is why you should use it to your advantage.
 Promote your church’s father’s day celebrations on platforms such as Twitter, Instagram, or Facebook.
 Besides using the hashtag you created, also put up a graphical post that outlines your Father’s Day Service.
-Ask people to share your posts so that you may see some new faces in the crowd, which is always a delight.
+Ask people to share your conference graphics posts so that you may see some new faces in the crowd, which is always a delight.

 Advertise on your site